 Now, the styling “rules”… which again, tweak to suit your hair for the results you want.

 - no combs or brushes; only finger comb in the shower or wide-tooth comb (especially for curlies)

 - if you have fine hair, use less product to avoid build-up or flattening

-- apply styling products when hair is sopping wet (curlies), then scrunch dry with microfiber towel to remove styling product excess (especially curlies)
+- apply styling products when hair is sopping wet (curlies), then scrunch dry with microfiber or t-shirt towel to remove styling product excess (especially curlies)